 Fixed expenses are the costs that are consistent.
 These expenses can fluctuate, but for the most part, they stay the same.
 Examples of fixed costs include building rent, insurance, salaries, and utilities (that are not directly related to production).

 Calculating the Contribution Margin

 You can calculate the contribution margin by using the following equation:

-Contribution Margin = Sales Revenue - Variable Expenses
+Contribution Margin = (Net Product Revenue - Product Variable Costs) ÷ Product Revenue

-Sometimes it's useful to put the answer in terms of units, to understand how much one unit of the product contributes to a company's profit or bottom line.
+Sometimes it's useful to put the answer in terms of units, to understand how much profit one unit generates.
 The contribution margin per unit is calculated as:

-Since the contribution margin takes the difference between sales and variable costs, the piece that's left over is the combination of fixed expenses and profit.
-To isolate the remaining profit, use the following equation:
+The contribution margin is the difference between sales and variable costs.
+The amount that's leftover is the combination of fixed expenses and profit.

 Contribution Margin Ratio